 For professionals or for those who are avid bakers, a stand mixer is a highly recommended investment to consider.
-In fact, a stand mixer is an essential part of a baker's kitchen as it can considerably improve overall baking productivity and quality of the pastries.
-If you are planning to purchase one, then you need to gather as much information as possible regarding this baking equipment.
+A stand mixer is an essential part of a baker's kitchen as it can considerably improve overall baking productivity and quality of the pastries.
+If you plan to purchase one, you need to gather as much information as possible regarding this baking equipment.
 Why?
-Well, for starters, stand mixers are quite expensive, so you best make sure you will be able to make the most of it.
+Well, for starters, stand mixers are pretty expensive, so you best make sure you will be able to make the most of it.

 If you have already resolved that question and settled on 'Yes' as the answer, then the next step is finding the right stand mixer that will cover all your needs.
 This is where I come in.
 In this article, I have compiled a concise guideline on what factors you need to consider when buying a stand mixer.
 I will also give you five of my highly recommended products in this category to help you further narrow down your list.

 In a Hurry?